AI for

 Brief to deck

-RFP or client brief in, first-cut strategy deck out.
-Your house template, your tone, your past wins as context.
-The senior reviews and reshapes, doesn't start from a blank slide.
+An RFP or client brief produces a first draft in your house template, using relevant past work as context.
+A senior reviews and edits it instead of starting from a blank slide.

 Copy on brand